lambda-client/lambda/README.md

 git clone https://github.com/lambda-client/lambda
 ```

-Run `scripts/setupWorkspace.sh` to initialize the environment.
+Run `setupWorkspace.sh` to initialize the environment.
 With terminal on Linux or [Git Bash](https://gitforwindows.org/) for Windows
 ```
 ./setupWorkspace.sh